Non-Linear Scoring Model for Translation Quality Evaluation: Background

 \subsection{Linear Scoring Models and Their Limits}

-The dominant approach to scoring in translation quality evaluation is the \emph{linear} model.
-Here, the \emph{severity-weighted penalty total} (\textsc{APT}, Absolute Penalty Total\textemdash the sum of points assigned to annotated errors) is scaled to a \emph{reference sample size} (typically 1{,}000–2{,}000 words) so that assessments are comparable across jobs of different lengths.
-For example, a limit of \emph{five minor errors one point each per 1{,}000 words} implies \emph{2.5 penalty points} in a 500-word sample and \emph{10} in a 2{,}000-word sample (and if a \emph{major} error carries a $5\times$ severity multiplier, a single major error consumes the full 5-point allowance for a sample of 1000 words).
+The dominant scoring approach in analytic TQE is based on \emph{linear length normalization}.
+Under this assumption, the \emph{severity-weighted penalty total} (\textsc{APT}, Absolute Penalty Total; i.e., the sum of penalty points assigned to annotated errors) is scaled proportionally to a reference word count so that results can be compared across evaluation samples of different sizes.
+For example, a tolerance of five minor errors (one point each) per 1{,}000 words corresponds to 2.5 penalty points in a 500-word sample and 10 penalty points in a 2{,}000-word sample.
+If major errors receive a $5\times$ severity multiplier, then a single major error consumes the full five-point allowance for a 1{,}000-word sample.

-Although this proportional scaling appears objective, it fails however to reflect how human content users actually perceive quality.
-Readers are usually \emph{stricter} with short texts, where even a single error stands out, and more lenient with longer texts \cite{waddington1999,waddington2001,mqm2014,saeJ2450}; however, this tolerance wanes as the document length grows further and the errors begin to compound.
-For instance, as noted above, a single major error is often sufficient to fail a one-page sample; in a seven-page sample, however, evaluators would fail it at \emph{far fewer than seven} major errors—even though a linear rule would imply proportional tolerance.
-Such intuitive resistance reveals that human perception of quality is fundamentally non-linear.
+Although proportional scaling provides a simple and operationally convenient normalization rule, it does not fully capture how translation quality is perceived in practice.
+Empirical and practitioner-oriented work suggests that evaluators apply stricter expectations to very short texts, where individual errors are salient, while showing greater tolerance for longer passages \cite{waddington1999,waddington2001,mqm2014,saeJ2450}.
+At the same time, tolerance does not increase indefinitely with length: as documents grow, error accumulation and compounding effects contribute to declining acceptability.
+For instance, a single major error may be sufficient to fail a one-page sample, yet a seven-page sample would not typically be judged acceptable with seven major errors, even though proportional scaling would imply this threshold.
+Such judgments indicate that the relationship between sample length and acceptable error count is fundamentally non-linear.

-Building on the Multi-Range Framework proposed in \cite{GladkoffEtAl2024}, this paper distinguishes three sample size regimes:
+Building on the Multi-Range framework proposed in \cite{GladkoffEtAl2024}, we distinguish three regimes of evaluation sample size:

-\begin{itemize} \item \textbf{micro-range} (\(<250\) words): For very short samples (under 250 words), traditional quality scoring methods are unreliable.
-As shown in \cite{gladkoff2021}, quality scores for such brief samples exhibit extremely wide confidence intervals—meaning the range of possible true scores is so large that the measurement is imprecise—making individual measurements meaningless for decision-making.
+\begin{itemize} \item \textbf{Micro-range} (\(<250\) words): For very short samples, analytic scoring exhibits high sampling uncertainty.
+As shown in \cite{gladkoff2021}, estimates derived from such brief segments yield wide confidence intervals, limiting their interpretability for operational decision-making.